paldooon/tjaFileEditor/README.md

 # .tja editor
 You can edit files which has .tja extension on this web.

-> Editing files is processing on my web's surface, so there are no worry to leakage your content.
+> Editing files is processing on my web's surface, so there are no worry to leak your content.